diogotorrinhas/IC3/README.md

 # IC3
-Information and Coding project 3
+Information and Coding Project 3